TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/machine/index.rst

    Permanent magnet synchronous machine (PMSM) model.
-The model operates at a constant electrical angular rotor speed.
-The system is modelled in a dq-frame, where the d-axis is aligned with the rotor flux.
-However, the state of the system is the stator current in the alpha-beta frame, and thus reference frame conversions are performed during state updates.
+The system is modeled in a alpha-beta frame, and the machine operates at a constant electrical angular rotor speed.
+The state of the system is the stator current, and the permanent-magnet flux (i.e., rotor flux) is considered as a disturbance.
+The system input is the converter three-phase switch position or modulating signal.
+   The initial state of the model is based on the torque reference.

    :param par: Permanent magnet synchronous machine parameters in p.u.
    :type par: PMSMParameters